andre-massing/MA8502_NumPDE/tips_and_tricks.md

 * `$$` do not work in LaTeX output
 * Find out how you can define new admonitions
 * How can we add verbatim text?
+* The :dropdown: role does not work in proofs
+* The ```prf:assumption``` from sphinx-proof is not available in myst, gives error
+> WARNING: Unknown directive type "prf:assumption".